 Every year we pay a visit to the Bett Show, browsing for the latest in educational technology innovations and inspiration as well as using it as a meet and greet for clients and prospective new clients.
 This year didn’t disappoint, with some world class content soaked up, new ideas on every corner and some interesting discussions had.

 M-Tech were proud to be the lead sponsors of the Eastbourne College 2015 Foundation Golf Challenge for the 6th year running.
 This year’s Eastbourne College 2015 Foundation Golf Challenge, held at the Royal Eastbourne Golf Club, attracted a record number of 24 teams on 2 July.

 Hearing more about the use of OneNote in the classroom?
 Need to extend your current use?
 Here is the perfect list for your next OneNote discovery.
 OneNote is one of the quiet hero applications in Education.
 On the face of it, OneNote is a great note taking and organisation tool, but when you get deeper you just can’t go past its feedback and collaboration capabilities.

 M-Tech Systems were at Gildredge House Free School in Eastbourne today to oversee the installation of their 16 screen ‘big screen TV’.
 Just down the road from our office, M-Tech have been involved with supporting the school’s technology as a founding partner company.

 M-Tech Systems offer IT services, IT solutions and IT support to SMB, enterprise and education clients of all shapes and sizes.

-We operate all across the UK, with special focus on East Sussex, West Sussex, Kent, Surrey, Hampshire, Essex and London.
+We operate all across the UK, with special focus on Sussex, Kent, Surrey, Hampshire, Essex and London.

-We can work in any way that suits you, either on a per project basis, alongside your existing team to bring additional expertise, or as a fully outsourced IT department, providing a service desk.
+We can work in any way that suits you, either on a per project basis, alongside your existing team to bring additional expertise, or as fully outsourced IT support, providing a service desk.